Your guests are going through their phones right now and deleting apps they don’t use. Why would they keep yours?

 The numbers don’t lie: 72% of consumers polled would buy more items if a brand hand a convenient delivery option.
 At the same time, 63% of consumers would pay higher prices for items that they could receive on demand—and 54% browse stores with the expectation that delivery will be an option. […]

 Loyalty programs can have an astounding impact on your business, increasing visits, spend, and overall revenue immediately and for years to come.

 But to reap the rewards of a loyalty program, the program must be set up and run with both strategy and foresight.

-With that in mind, we’ve put together a list of five “dos” and “don’ts” that will prime a loyalty program for success.
-Let’s first look at them at a high level: […]
+With that in mind, we’ve put together a list of five “dos” and “don’ts” on setting up a loyalty program for success. […]

 People are creatures of habit.
 We get out of bed at the same time, start our day by visiting the same website, and go to the same place for our morning coffee on the way to work.

 Although consumers’ habits may be hard to change, doing so can have a significant impact on your business.

 While the number of trips per week that consumers make to convenience stores decreased between 2014 and 2017, dropping from 3.6 to 2.6, consumers continue to frequent c-stores for coffee purchases.